 Last week a group of 18 Indian tribes in California, including some of the most powerful, moved to put sports betting on the ballot of the 2020 election (3 November).
 Given the state of Californian politics, we believe that the ballot is likely to go ahead and is likely to be voted positively.
 Sportsbetting could, therefore, be live in California – the US’s biggest state by far and the holy grail of mass-market liquidity – in under two years.
 Some see this as a major step forward.
 We see it as the biggest setback for all the toppy US sports betting revenue forecasts there could possibly be …

-The group of Californian tribes has proposed that betting should only take place on tribal land (there are 109 federally recognised tribes, 59 of which operate casinos) or on California’s racetracks (4, including the beleaguered Santa Anita, who’s woes have done nothing for racing’s political or social standing).
+There are currently 163 casinos in California ,the group of Californian tribes has proposed that betting should only take place on tribal land (there are 109 federally recognised tribes, 59 of which operate casinos – ) or on California’s racetracks (4, including the beleaguered Santa Anita, who’s woes have done nothing for racing’s political or social standing).
 The cardrooms (86 venues, which can be powerful on a municipal level but struggle to cut through at state level) have also been left out.
 This rather neatly describes the gambling power-politics of the state: the c.
 US$9bn GGR tribal casino market calls the shots, the c.
 US$660m GGR (50% in-state) horseracing betting industry can come along for the ride and the tribal casino sector’s cardroom bete noir (c.
 US$850m GGR) is left out in the cold.

 The tribes not only have a strongly entrenched moral position (the right to run gambling is after all something of an apology for being driven off ancient lands, severely depopulated by imported disease as well as the cavalry, to be finally enclosed in parts of the US that white developers didn’t want), they are also slick lobbyists.
 Further, after a favourable federal court ruling on compact settlements, the treasury contribution from tribal casinos was only US$3.6m last year, down from US$330m in 2016-17 (the latter roughly what the card rooms pay in state taxes – but without the broader muscle or political clout).
 Consequently, offering a 10% tax equivalent to the state on sports betting is quite attractive: it’s a lot better than next to nothing.
 The ballot will also be put to a fairly liberal electorate, while the key sensitivity of powerful state colleges speaking against betting has likely been swerved with a ban on college sports and betting under 21.
 The tribes are therefore probably pushing on an open door.